yamad/igorunit/docs/asserts.rst

 assertions are based on the `googletest`_ framework.

 Each type of assertion has two variants--a fatal (ASSERT_*) and a non-fatal (EXPECT_*) variant.
-Both variants will cause the containing test to fail, but exit from the containing test differently.
-ASSERT_* assertions abort from the containing function, stopping function execution immediately.
-EXPECT_* assertions, when they fail, do not abort the current function and thus allow the rest of the function to run.
+Both variants signal test failure if the assertion fails.
+However, a failed ASSERT_* assertion aborts execution of the containing test immediately.
+By contrast, a failed EXPECT_* assertion allows the containing test to continue executing.

 The EXPECT_* variant is usually *preferred*.
 However, the ASSERT_* variant should be used when it doesn't make sense to continue the